scummvm/scummvm/doc/docportal/settings/audio.rst

 For a comprehensive look at how to use ScummVM's extensive audio settings, check out our :doc:`../advanced_topics/understand_audio` guide.

+All settings can also be changed in the :doc:`../advanced_topics/configuration_file`.
+The configuration key is listed in italics after each setting description.

 .. _audiotab:

 The Audio tab